Second EDSA Revolution: Day 4: January 20, 2001

 At 12:30 in the afternoon, Gloria Macapagal-Arroyo took her oath of office as president before Chief Justice Hilario Davide Jr. in the presence of the crowd at EDSA.
 At the same time, however, a large anti-Estrada crowd had already gathered at the historic Mendiola Bridge, having left the shrine earlier in the day, only to face PNP personnel and the pro-Estrada supporters behind them, who had by now already attacked both the police and the anti-Estrada protesters and heckling them and even members of the press.

 At 2:00 PM, Estrada released a letter saying he had "strong and serious doubts about the legality and constitutionality of her proclamation as president".
 In that same letter, however, he said he would give up his office to allow for national reconciliation.

 Later, Estrada and his family evacuated Malacañang Palace on a boat along the Pasig River.
 They were smiling and waving to reporters and shaking hands with the remaining Cabinet members and palace employees.
-He was initially placed under house arrest in San Juan, but was later transferred to his rest home in Sampaloc, a small village in Tanay, Rizal.
+He was initially placed under house arrest in San Juan but was later transferred to his rest home in Sampaloc, a small village in Tanay, Rizal.

 Aftermath

-On the last day of protests on EDSA on January 20, 2001, Estrada resigned as president and his successor Gloria Macapagal Arroyo was sworn into office by Supreme Court Chief Justice Hilario G. Davide Jr.
+On the last day of protests on EDSA on January 20, 2001, Estrada left his office as president without issuing a formal resignation.
+Vice President Gloria Macapagal Arroyo was thus sworn into office by Supreme Court Chief Justice Hilario G. Davide Jr. Among those who opposed Arroyo's succession of Estrada as president was Senator Miriam Defensor Santiago, who vehemently argued that Arroyo's administration was illegitimate under the constitution due to the lack of a formal resignation from president Estrada.

-On March 2, 2001, the Supreme Court upheld the constitutionality of Estrada's resignation in a unanimous 13-0 decision in Estrada vs. Desierto.
+On March 2, 2001, the Supreme Court upheld the constitutionality of Estrada's ouster based on his implied resignation in a unanimous 13-0 decision in Estrada vs. Desierto.

+In the days after Estrada and his son Jinggoy were arrested for plunder in their home on April 25, 2001, several rallies were held along EDSA by his supporters and congressional allies calling for both his release and the removal of Arroyo as president, culminating in the rallyists heading to Malacañang on May 1 and attempting to storm the government premises.

 On September 12, 2007, Estrada was found guilty of plunder beyond reasonable doubt by the Philippine anti-graft court and sentenced to life imprisonment.
 He was pardoned by Macapagal-Arroyo on October 25, 2007.